terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 A software project manager is responsible for overseeing and coordinating the entire software development process, from planning and execution to monitoring and closure.
 Some key responsibilities and challenges faced by software project managers include:
 Responsibilities:

--Planning and scheduling project tasks, resources, and timelines -Managing project risks, issues, and changes -Facilitating communication and collaboration among team members and stakeholders -Monitoring project progress and ensuring adherence to budgets and deadlines -Ensuring quality standards and best practices are followed -Resolving conflicts and addressing team member concerns -Reporting project status and progress to stakeholders
+1. Planning and scheduling project tasks, resources, and timelines
+2. Managing project risks, issues, and changes
+3. Facilitating communication and collaboration among team members and stakeholders
+4. Monitoring project progress and ensuring adherence to budgets and deadlines
+5. Ensuring quality standards and best practices are followed
+6. Resolving conflicts and addressing team member concerns
+7. Reporting project status and progress to stakeholders

 Challenges:

--Managing scope creep and changing requirements -Balancing competing priorities and resource constraints -Coordinating and motivating cross-functional teams -Addressing technical complexities and uncertainties -Ensuring effective communication and knowledge transfer
+1. Managing scope creep and changing requirements
+2. Balancing competing priorities and resource constraints
+3. Coordinating and motivating cross-functional teams
+4. Addressing technical complexities and uncertainties
+5. Ensuring effective communication and knowledge transfer
-- to changing technologies and industry trends -Managing stakeholder expectations and gaining buy-in
+6. to changing technologies and industry trends
+7. Managing stakeholder expectations and gaining buy-in

 Software Maintenance:
 This encompasses all activities after the software is deployed.